skk-dev/ddskk/README.md

   6. Push to the branch (`git push origin my-new-feature`)
   7. Create a new Pull Request

-If you want to commit something to skk-dev/ddskk repository, please join the [ddskk-committers team](https://github.com/orgs/skk-dev/teams/ddskk-committers).
+**If you want to commit something to skk-dev/ddskk repository, please join the [ddskk-committers team](https://github.com/orgs/skk-dev/teams/ddskk-committers)**.

 <!--
 Local variables: